dataminer-site/dataminer-site.github.io/_posts/2022-01-06-time-zones.md

 You will often hear people (and documentation) say that database time is stored in UTC.
 This is sort of right, but it is more accurate to say that databases store *instants*.
 An instant is a point in universal time, and they are usually given as a count of some time increment from a fixed point in time (called the *epoch*).
-In DuckDB, the fixed point is the Unix epoch `1970-01-01 00:00:00 +00:00`, and the increment is microseconds (µs).
+In dataminer, the fixed point is the Unix epoch `1970-01-01 00:00:00 +00:00`, and the increment is microseconds (µs).
 (Note that to avoid confusion we will be using ISO-8601 y-m-d notation in this post to denote instants.)
 In other words, a `TIMESTAMP` column contains instants.

 There are three other temporal types in SQL:
 * `DATE` – an integral count of days from a fixed date.
-In DuckDB, the fixed date is `1970-01-01`, again in UTC.
+In dataminer, the fixed date is `1970-01-01`, again in UTC.
 * `TIME` – a (positive) count of microseconds up to a single day
 * `INTERVAL` – a set of fields for counting time differences.
-In DuckDB, intervals count months, days and microseconds.
+In dataminer, intervals count months, days and microseconds.
 (Months are not completely well-defined, but when present, they represent 30 days.)

 None of these other temporal types except `TIME` can have a `WITH TIME ZONE` modifier (and shorter `TZ` suffix), but to understand what that modifier means, we first need to talk about *temporal binning*.